More women receiving coronavirus stimulus package - NBSSI

 He said the NBSSI was providing financial management training to beneficiaries and would conduct follow-ups on the disbursed funds.

-Ms Irene Balley, a hairdresser at Kpeve in the South Tongu District of the Volta Region, who received GHC 1,715, expressed gratitude to the government for the intervention.
+Ms Irene Balley, a hairdresser at Kpeve in the South Tongu District of the Volta Region, who received GH¢1,715.00, expressed gratitude to the government for the intervention.

 “The money helped me purchase working tools and materials such as shampoo.
 The government must continue this initiative.
 It is supporting us a lot.
 Because of the lockdown, there were no Church services and social events so my business was affected,” she said.